The Trucking Industry In May 2024: What You Should Know

 New call-to-action

-Construction and agriculture construction equipment and machinery begin moving with greater regularity in May.
+Construction and agriculture construction equipment and machinery will begin moving with greater regularity in May.

-You see, the frost laws, governing roadways across the northern U.S. and Canada start to subside in most states/provinces.
+The frost laws governing roadways across the northern U.S. and Canada begin to wane in most states/provinces in May.
 In turn, the retraction of these rules — which limit the total gross weight carriers can haul on a given road — opens up oversized freight transport in areas where it simply wasn’t possible in months prior.

 With so many projects to complete and little time to do so, it’s full speed ahead for oversized freight in areas where frost laws existed previously